Nalinakodakani/Scripting-and-Automation/README.md

 #Script4.sh: Bash script to automate daily backups of a MySQL database and retain backups for a specified number of days.
              Replace "your_db_user", "your_db_password", "your_db_name", and "/path/to/backup/directory" with your MySQL database credentials and the directory where you want to store backups.
+#Script5.sh: Bash script that you can use to rotate log files daily, compress old log files, and delete log files older than a week.
+             Make sure to replace "/path/to/log/directory" with the actual path to your log directory and "your_log_file.log" with the name of your log file.